4d/4d-for-ios/docs/Features-PushNotification.md

 ## Where to go from here?

 The component that handles and makes the process easier is also available [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Classes/PushNotification.md), in order to adapt the push notifications to your own needs.
 Feel free to use it and pick the aspects that are relevant to you.
-And of course, all contributors are welcome to this project in the form of feedback, bug reports and even better - pull requests.
+And of course, all contributors are welcome to this project in the form of feedback, bug reports and even better: pull requests.